 It is often marked by the sentence enders –아/-어/-지 (-a / -eo / -ji).

-With so many more levels of formality compared to Japanese, Korean gets to claim this part of its language as being more difficult.
+With so many more levels of formality compared to Japanese, it is clear that Korean is harder than Japanese in regards to polite speach.

-Granted, becoming comfortable with formal speech of any level in either of these languages is actually much easier than you might expect.
+Granted, becoming comfortable with formal speech of any level in either Japanese or Korean is actually much easier than you might expect.
 It just takes a little practice, along with genuine apologies when mistakes are inevitably made.

 Now, after learning all that it’s easy to see how simply giving an answer one way or the other isn’t really possible.
 Which is harder to learn, Japanese or Korean?
 It entirely depends on your goals with each language.